FDio/csit/docs/report/introduction/methodology_telemetry.rst

 - telemetry output
   - standardize output

-Exesting stats implementation was abstracted to having pre-/post-run-stats phases.
+Existing stats implementation was abstracted to having pre-/post-run-stats phases.
 Improvement will be done by merging pre-/post- logic implementation into separated stat-runtime block configurable and locally executed on SUT.

-This will increase precision, remove complexity and move implementation into spearated module.
+This will increase precision, remove complexity and move implementation into separated module.

 OpenMetric format for cloud native metric capturing will be used to ensure integration with post processing module.